runeimp/homebrew-helpers/README.md

 ### `brewup`

-Runs `brew update` and saves the output to a dated logfile in your home directory.
+Runs `brew update` and saves the output to a dated logfile in your brewup directory which will be one of the following.

+- $XDG_CONFIG_HOME/brewup
+- $HOME/.local/brewup
+- $HOME/.brewup

+if `XDG_CONFIG_HOME` is defined then `$XDG_CONFIG_HOME/brewup` will be created.
+If not and `$HOME/.local` exists then `$HOME/.local/brewup` will be created.
+Else `$HOME/.brewup` will be created.

 #### `brewup list`

 If you run either of `brewup -l`, `brewup last`, or `brewup list` you will get the output of the last logfile created.

+#### TODO

+- Automatically archive (gzip) older logs to save space.
+- Automatically delete logs after a certain amount of time weather they are archived or not.

 Installation
 ------------

-Copy the scripts into your `bin` directory.
+Copy or symlink the scripts into your prefered `bin` directory.
 All commands should work as expected.
 In the bin directory you can make sure the command is executable with something like `chmod +x brew*` for the current user only.
 But this may not be necessary.
 Test with `brew url wget` in Terminal (or iTerm2, etc.) to make sure it's working as expected.

 ### Example Installation